Top 5 MCA Strategies Financial Professionals Should Know

 As Marketing Director, Amy is responsible for all company communications and ensuring our clients have the most accurate and up-to-date information.
 In addition to her communication expertise, she has prior experience as a paralegal and a Krause Benefits Planner.

-Disclaimer: With Medicaid, VA, and insurance regulations frequently changing, past blog posts may not be presently accurate or relevant.
-Please contact our office for information on current planning strategies, tips, and how-to's.
+Disclaimer: Since Medicaid rules and insurance regulations are updated regularly, past blog posts may not present the most accurate or relevant data.
+Please contact our office for up-to-date information, strategies, and guidance.

 Did you know there’s more than one way to structure a Medicaid Compliant Annuity (MCA)?
 The most beneficial MCA plan is one that’s tailored to your client’s specific needs and circumstances.
 Keep reading to learn our top five MCA strategies you need to keep in mind.